 USFIA's Premier Partner

-The United States Fashion Industry Association is pleased to announce that PwC, a long-time Associate Member of USFIA, is our Premier Partner for 2015.
-PwC will help us deliver essential information and innovative programing to our members.
+The United States Fashion Industry Association is pleased to announce that PwC has been named our Premier Partner for 2016/2017.
+PwC will continue to help us deliver timely, critical information to global brands and retailers as well as develop innovative educational and networking events to help advance the industry’s goals.
 Click here to read more about the partnership and our activities.

 Follow Us On Twitter